Updated Aug 08, 2023

-Roasted broccoli is the answer to a quick and healthy side dish.
+Roasted broccoli is a quick and healthy side dish.
 Broccoli florets are tossed in olive oil and garlic, then oven roasted until crisp and golden.
 A squeeze of bright lemon juice and fresh parmesan, adds that finishing touch.
 There’s no doubt this will be a family favorite in your weekly dinner rotation.

 Who can deny the tantalizing aroma of fresh, oven roasted veggies?
 From roasted cauliflower to roasted sweet potatoes, the list goes on forever.
 But one veggie we sometimes overlook is none other than our close friend: broccoli.

 Similar to my air fryer broccoli, the florets become slightly crispy with golden edges, making it hard not to eat straight off the pan.
 But, there are also many ways you can dress them up for a unique and flavorful dish.
 So if you love broccoli, let me walk you through my simple roasting method, a few tips, and ways to serve this up!

 How To Roast Broccoli

 The key to get that golden brown edge is to turn up the heat!
 Here’s how to roast broccoli perfectly: